piperswe/computers-computers/content/posts/radical-left/index.md

 The left-right axis structure can be used to describe many political axes, though it is typically expressed as a social axis and an economic axis.
 In this way, for example, one could be on the social left (advocating for protections for minorities, for example), while being on the economic right (advocating for reduced welfare programs, for example)[^1].

+[^1]: There exists a common notion that this particular combination, especially at this extreme, is essentially self-defeating in that economically right policies tend to disadvantage those that a socially left individual would want to be advantaging {{< cite "moynHumanRightsAre2018" >}}.
+Nevertheless, this particular stance appears to persist amongst many.

 On the right hand of the economic axis falls capitalism - an economic system built around the free, efficient market, and the ability of any individual to participate in the market intelligently in order to rise in class[^2].
 On the left hand of this axis falls socialism and related systems - systems built around distributing ownership of capital, the means of production, to the individuals of the system {{< cite "marxCommunistManifesto2011" >}}.
 To one further extreme, communism, a socialist system, aims to abolish "private property," or the private ownership of capital, entirely.

+[^2]: This is often referred to using the idiom "to pull oneself up by their bootstraps," an interesting contronym that evokes parallels with the reality of attempting this in modern capitalist systems {{< cite "bolognaWhyPhrasePull2018" >}}.

 On the right hand of the _social_ axis falls fascism and nationalism - social ideals characterized by raising an in-group while excluding an out-group, among other ideals {{< cite "rentonFascismHistoryTheory2020" >}}.
 On the left hand of this axis falls progressivism - the idea that society can improve for all who live in it, instead of just specific in-groups.